MichaelBell/micropython/ports/tinyQV/README.md

 # The tinyQV port

-This port is based on the minimal MicroPython port, targeting tinyQV as on Tiny Tapeout 06.
+This port is based on the minimal MicroPython port, targeting tinyQV as on Tiny Tapeout sky25a.

-## Building for TT06 tinyQV
+## Building for ttsky25a tinyQV

 The Makefile expects the [tinyQV-sdk](https://github.com/MichaelBell/tinyQV-sdk) to be a sibling directory of the micropython directory.
+Make sure to checkout the `ttsky25a` branch.

 Additionally, it requires an RV32E compatible [Risc-V toolchain](https://github.com/MichaelBell/riscv-gnu-toolchain) in /opt/tinyQV